-- Any communications required under these rules are to be made to MSA and shall be addressed to the Chief Executive Officer, Motorsport SA, PO Box 6677, Weltevreden, 1715 or to such other addresses as may be duly notified from time to time. - ii) Any communication required to be sent under these rules will be addressed to the respective person(s)/ body as follows and delivered, faxed, e-mailed or posted.
-Any communication sent by post shall be deemed to have reached the addressee within 7 working days.
+- i) Any communications required under these rules are to be made to MSA and shall be addressed to the Chief Executive Officer, or to such other addresses as may be duly notified from time to time. - ii) Any communication required to be sent under these rules will be addressed to the respective person(s)/ body as follows and be delivered or e-mailed.
 Any e-mail communications shall be deemed to have reached the addressee within 48 hours.
-It is the responsibility of all MSA licence holders (including officials), clubs, promoters and organisers, to immediately advise MSA in writing of any change of postal address and/or contact details. - a) An Appellant: To the address given on the notice of appeal. - b) A licensed competitor or official (not being an appellant): To the address given on his entry form or his licence application form. - c) A promoter, organising committee, secretary (or member) or other unlicensed official (not being an appellant): To the address given on the permit application, or that given in the SR's for the event.
+It is the responsibility of all MSA licence holders (including officials), clubs, promoters and organisers, to immediately advise MSA in writing of any change of contact details. - a) An Appellant: To the address given on the notice of appeal. - b) A licensed competitor or official (not being an appellant): To the address given on his entry form or his licence application form. - c) A promoter, organising committee, secretary (or member) or other unlicensed official (not being an appellant): To the address given on the permit application, or that given in the SR's for the event.